Mongol invasions of Tibet: 1252-1254 invasion

-Although, Karmapa of the Karma Kagyu school politely refused to stay with him, preferring his brother the Khagan, in 1253 Prince Kubilai summoned to his court the Sa-skya-pa hierarch's two nephews, Blo-gros rGyal-mtshan, known as ’Phags-Pa lama (1235–80), and Phyag-na rDo-rje (1239-67) from the late Godan's ordo in Liangzhou.
-Khubilai Khan first met 'Phags-pa lama in 1253, presumably to bring the Sa-skya lama who resided in Köden's domain, and who was a symbol of Tibetan surrender, to his own camp.
-At first Kublai remained shamanist, but his chief khatun, Chabui (Chabi), converted to Buddhism and influenced Kublai's religious view.
-During Kublai's expedition into Yunnan, his number two, Uriyangkhadai, had to station in Tibet in 1254-55 possibly to suppress war-like tribes in Tibet.
-Hulegu appointed his representative, Kokochu, in Tibet in mid-1250s while marching towards Iran.
-Since then, the Ilkhans had had possessions in Tibet.
+Although, Karmapa of the Karma Kagyu school politely refused to stay with him, preferring his brother the Khagan, in 1253 Prince Kubilai summoned to his court the Sakyapa hierarch's two nephews, Blo-gros rGyal-mtshan, known as Phagpa lama (1235–80), and Phyag-na rDo-rje (1239–67) from the late Godan's ordo in Liangzhou.
+Khubilai Khan first met Phagpa lama in 1253, presumably to bring the Sakya lama who resided in Godan's domain, and who was a symbol of Tibetan surrender, to his own camp.
+Tibetan and Chinese sources concur that Phagpa was placed in charge of the Thirteen Myriarchies of Tibet in 1253.
+Kublai's chief khatun, Chabi, converted to Buddhism and influenced Kulbia's shamanist religious view.